 This decision is perhaps unsurprising, as it is clearly in line with the stated purpose of TUPE to protect employment in transfer situations.
 Dismissing an employee two days before a transfer and then attempting to assert that it was not transfer-related was always a bit of a tall order.
 At the very least, it is advisable to obtain clear written authority from any employees wishing to object to the transfer, to evidence that this is their confirmed preference.

 Indeed, one of the arguments advanced by the Claimant's counsel at the EAT was that any decision to allow a dismissal for 'purely personal reasons' (as the Respondents' had argued the reason for the dismissal to be), would open up the floodgates for employers to use this as a reason to dismiss employees pre-transfer as it suited them.
 'Purely personal reasons' are not a valid reason to dismiss under either unfair dismissal law or under TUPE.
 In this ruling, the CA has now closed down that line of argument and has reinforced that proximity of the dismissal to the transfer is strong evidence in favour of the dismissed employee.

 Ultimately, this case reinforces the view that it is not open for an employer to decide which employees are 'problematic' and insist that they are dismissed prior to transfer.
-TUPE operates to transfer all employees assigned to the organised grouping of resources of employees, with the result that that any difficulties in relationships should then be resolved via an appropriate process after the transfer.
+TUPE operates to transfer all employees assigned to the organised grouping of resources of employees, with the result that any difficulties in relationships should then be resolved via an appropriate process after the transfer.